 In addition, the general tests are also met:

 Joint return.
-Shelly is widowed and will not file a joint return.
+Shandrais widowed and will not file a joint return.
 Citizenship test.
-Shelly is a U.S. citizen.
+Shandra is a U.S. citizen.

 Dependent taxpayer test.
 Janet cannot be claimed as a dependent by another person.